 Dear fellow business owner,

-You are a smart business owner.
-You know to not implement every recommendation you read.
-You have decided to first build up your business IQ and your professional toolbox by studying industry best practices and business principles from thought leaders (Benjamin Graham, Michael Porter, James Collins, Jerry Porras, Simon Sinek, W. Chan Kim & Renee Mauborgne, Bernhard Schroeder, and Michael Gerber, to name a few).
+As a smart business owner, you know you should not implement every recommendation you read about.
+Instead, you go about doing what you are doing right now.
+You do some due diligence and build up your business IQ and your professional toolbox by studying your industry’s best practices and business principles from thought leaders like Benjamin Graham, Michael Porter, James Collins, Jerry Porras, Simon Sinek, W. Chan Kim & Renee Mauborgne, Bernhard Schroeder, and Michael Gerber (these are my favorites).
 You listen to lectures on YouTube from business professors, talk to other business owners, read blogs, and seek out every credible and legitimate source of wisdom you can.

-But now comes the tricky part; choosing which of the many tools and ideas should you implement.
-What actions should you take?
-What new technology should you leverage?
-Which contractor should you hire?
-How do you choose one directioName Goes Heren over another?
-The best answer to these questions is different for each of us, not only because each business is unique (or is trying to be unique), but because you are unique.
+But now comes the tricky part; choosing which of the many tools and ideas you should implement.
+Which actions should you take first?
+What new technologies should you leverage?
+Which contractor should you hire to fix your problem?
+How do you choose one direction over another?
+The best answer to these questions is different for each of us, not only because each business is unique, but because YOU are unique.

 “The essence of strategy is choosing what not to do”

 We all have different things that we actively prioritize in our lives and other things that we plan to turn into a priority…someday.
 Some of us value the flexibility to move to another country when we feel like it.
 Some of us want to spend more time with family and friends.
 Some of us want to retire at the age of 45, while others want to work until they are 80!
 We all want something different.
 This is why it is essential for business owners like you to take some time to look introspectively and figure out your own personal values, your priorities, and what you want in your life to look like in the future.
 There is no point in owning a business that does not help you achieve your personal goals.
 This is why strategic planning for your business must start with you – the business owner.